EarthScope/rover/docs/commands_legacy.md

 ## Low-Level Commands

-The following commands are used internally, and are often less useful from the command line:
+The following commands are used internally, but are usually not useful from the command line:

 ### Download

     rover download url [path]

     rover download file [path]

-Downloads a single request, typically for a day, from a URL or a given file.
-File arguments are expected to contain FDSN web services requests and fetch data from the URL set by the dataselect-url option.
-Data are downloaded to a temporary directory, which is configured by the temp-dir option.
-After downloaded, data are ingested into the data-dir repository and are deleted from the temp directory. `rover download` is called by `rover retrieve`, 'rover subscribe` and `rover daemon`.
+`rover download` downloads a single request, typically for a day, from a URL or a given file.
+File arguments are expected to contain fdsn web services requests and fetch data from the configured URL set by the parameter `dataselect-url` in rover.config.
+Requested data are downloaded, ingested, and indexed to a local repository.
+The path argument of `rover download` sets the location of the repository.
+If no path is given, than a temporary file is created and deleted after use.

+ROVER will treat an input argument as an URL if it contains the characters "://".
+The URL argument must point towards fdsnws-dataselect services, and can not request data that spans multiple calendar days. `rover retrieve` generates workers that call `rover download` in the terminal.

+`download` is the main low-level task called in the processing pipeline.
+Each instances of download calls ingest and index as long as they are configured as true.
+To reduce the quantity of unhelpful logs generated when a pipeline is running, empty logs are automatically deleted on exit.

-##### Significant Options
+##### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |